 - Scared to stick up for yourself (Hell NO)

 Research.
 Read.
 Recover.

-After having a child of my own and deciding that I did not want him to be raised or treated the way I was, I began to heal.
-I realized that I needed to read about it.
-So I read as many articles, blogs, advice that I could find.
-I educated myself in order to try to target the exact issues that I was facing with having a toxic parent.
-There are so many books and articles about this exact subject because as it turns out, according to Dr. Richard A. Friedman, a professor of psychology at Weill Cornell Medical College that parents are NOT predisposed to love their children unconditionally and protect them from harm.
-Friedman also noted why we're likely to stick with a cruel mother: "Research on early attachment, both in humans and in nonhuman primates, shows that we are hard-wired for bonding — even to those who aren’t very nice to us."
+I realized that I needed to seek out answers.
+Reading and educating myself was the best remedy.
+I focused my attention on as many articles, blogs, advice that I could find.
+As it turns out, according to Dr. Richard A. Friedman, a professor of psychology at Weill Cornell Medical College, parents are NOT predisposed to love their children unconditionally and protect them from harm.
+Why are we likely to stick with a cruel mother?
+“Research on early attachment, both in humans and in nonhuman primates, shows that we are hard-wired for bonding — even to those who aren’t very nice to us.”

 Surround yourself with people that love you!

 The next thing I did was surround myself with people that loved me.
 Feeling good is very important and the opinion of one person has nothing to do with who you actually are.
 I began to make a new family, one with people who were respectful, loving, loyal and kind.
 A family that would not be hurtful for the sake of being cruel.
 I started to notice that the cruelness of my mother didn’t seem to hurt me as much.
 I became happier when I places less value in her company and opinions.
 However, I also noticed that the more I distanced myself, she became more and more angry and resentful.
 Sending me nasty text messages about disinheriting me or telling me not to talk to her “family”.
 But the less I spoke to her, the better I felt.